Model Free Barrier Functions via Implicit Evading Maneuvers: Generating a Model-Free Barrier Function via Evasive Maneuvers

 \begin{example}\emph{States Are Labelled Unsafe Where Collisions Can Be Avoided.} For $h_{turn}$ consider an initial condition where the two vehicles are at the same altitude with orientations pointing at each other.
 Then no matter how far apart the vehicles start, (\ref{eq_discrete_h}) yields $h = -D_s$, implying the initial conditions are unsafe.
 This is because $\gamma_{straight}$ implies a future collision.
 As the vehicles are placed arbitrarily far apart, there is time to turn to avoid a collision.
 Nevertheless, according to $h_{straight}$, this configuration is outside of the safe set.
 Note that this scenario has been previously discussed in \cite{squires2021sensing} where it was shown that there does not exist a finite range sensor to ensure safety given $h_{straight}$. \end{example}

 \begin{example}\emph{An Unnecessary Invasive Override.} While $h_{turn}$ does not have the issue in Example~\ref{ex_unsafe_states}, there are other initial conditions that lead to an unnecessary override with $h_{turn}$.
 Suppose the vehicles pass on the left with a lateral separation of more than the safety distance but less than four turn radii.
-Then if the vehicles continue straight the vehicles will eventually approach an unsafe condition according to $h_{turn}$ and the overriding safety controller will induce a large path correction so that each vehicle can pass on the others' right. \end{example} We also plot the set of unsafe states for a variety of configurations (Fig~\ref{fig_safe_sets_stdevs}) to demonstrate that even when the vehicles are not pointing at each other, the vehicles can be spaced far apart and be in an unsafe state with $h_{straight}$.
-Further, Fig~\ref{fig_diff_safe_sets_examples_left} shows that the vehicles are unsafe even when they have flown past each other with $h_{turn}$.
+Then if the vehicles continue straight the vehicles will eventually approach an unsafe condition according to $h_{turn}$ and the overriding safety controller will induce a large path correction so that each vehicle can pass on the others' right. \end{example}

+We also plot the set of unsafe states for a variety of configurations (Fig~\ref{fig_safe_sets_stdevs}) to demonstrate that even when the vehicles are not pointing at each other, the vehicles can be spaced far apart and be in an unsafe state with $h_{straight}$.
+Further, Fig~\ref{fig_safe_sets_stdevs} (top left) shows that the vehicles are unsafe even when they have flown past each other with $h_{turn}$.
 These examples demonstrate cases where a barrier function results in restrictive overrides.
 This paper resolves these issues by fitting a barrier function whose safe set iteratively grows as well as increases the admissible control space.
 The method is not specific to FW-UAV collision avoidance.